moorepants/dissertation/systemidentification.rst

 - If the parameter is greatly affected by trail, leave it free.
 - If the parameter is greatly affected by the front assembly moments and products of inertia, leave it free.
-- If the parameter is equal or near to zero, fix it.
+- If the parameter is equal to zero, fix it.

+.. todo:: sometimes little numbers have big effects, explain the less confidence in the inertia and trail

 For the roll equation this leaves :math:`M_{\phi\delta}`, :math:`C_{1\phi\delta}`, and :math:`K_{0\phi\delta}` as free parameters.
 And